UBC-CIC/Student-Connect-App/docs/AuthenticationArchitecture.md

 When ready for production, replace the URLs with the actual production-ready URLs, like the image below.
 You can grab the URL from the Amplify console (see step 11.1~11.3)
 ![client](AuthImgs/appClientSettings2.png)

-9.4) Select the options in the above image for OAuth Flows (checking implicit grant means you will receive a jwttoken (includes all user attributes in the call back uri when user logs in successfully)
+8.5) Select the options in the above image for OAuth Flows.
+Note that checking “Implicit grant” means you will receive a token  including all of the user attributes in the call back uri when the user logs in successfully.

-9.5) Click on **Save**
+8.6) Click on **Save**

 <hr/>

-### 10. Hosted UI setup
+### 9. Hosted UI setup
 We need to configure a hosted UI (provided by Cognito) for the user to sign-in/out

 First, let's create a domain name for the hosted UI

-10.1) Go to Domain name on the left panel
+9.1) Go to Domain name on the left panel
 ![client](AuthImgs/domainPanel.png)

-10.2) You can use your own domain or use Cognito's domain for accessing the hosted ui
+9.2) You can use your own domain or use Cognito's domain for accessing the hosted ui
    ![client](AuthImgs/domainSetup.png)

-10.3) Now back to Onelogin SAML Connector App navigate to the “Configuration” tab (under **Applications**).
-There’s a few fields here and here’s what the values should be
+9.3) Now back to Onelogin SAML Connector App, navigate to the “Configuration” tab under Applications.
+There are a few fields which should have the following values:
 - “Relay State”: This is the page where your user should be directed to upon successful log in.
 This is the same as the “Sign in” URL from Cognito’s App client settings.
 - “Audience”: The audience value looks like this
    ```